Clemson-MSE/fdm4transport/README.md

 Maciorowski, M., N. Karthikeyan, and U. D. Schiller (2021), "Finite Difference Methods for Transport Phenomena", https://nanohub.org/resources/fdm4tp.

+## License

+The code contained in this repository is released under the terms of the BSD-3-Clause license.
+Please refer to the [LICENSE.md](LICENSE.md) file for specific provisions of the license.

 ## Acknowledgments

 This work was supported by the U.S. National Science Foundation under award DMR-1944942.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect those of the National Science Foundation.